-Rabi is a social entrepreneur who helped launch OLE Nepal with the vision to use technology to improve the quality of primary education in Nepal’s public schools, and to transform the way children learn through engagement, exploration and experimentation.
+Rabi is a social entrepreneur who helped launch OLE Nepal with the vision to use technology to improve the quality of public education in Nepal, and to transform the way children learn through engagement, exploration and experimentation.
 Rabi has extensive experience in technological innovation and management, and a conviction that young educated Nepalis have a critical role to play in nation building.
-He currently serves as the Chair of the OLE’s BoD.
-Rabi holds M.Eng and B.Sc.
-Degrees in Electrical Engineering & Computer Science from the Massachusetts Institute of Technology (MIT).
-Rabi is Asia Society’s Asia 21 Young Leader 2010 and Asia 21 Fellow 2011.
+Rabi holds M.Eng and B.Sc. degrees in Electrical Engineering & Computer Science from the Massachusetts Institute of Technology (MIT).
+Rabi is Asia Society’s Asia 21 Young Leader and Asia 21 Fellow.
+Prior to starting OLE Nepal, Rabi established a software company in Nepal and had worked as a design engineer in the Silicon Valley.

 Anjana is managing the ongoing E-Paath and E-Pustakalaya development and upgrade projects.
 She is also involved in other projects within the organization, with the goal to align the different programs.
 With nearly a decade’s experience in the IT industry in Nepal and the U.S., Anjana has been involved in software development, quality assurance, process improvement, and project management.
 She is a certified Project Management Professional (PMP).
 Anjana holds a Masters in Computer Science from Oklahoma City University and a B.Sc. from Bishop Cotton Women’s Christian College in Bangalore, India.